Nancy Milford, Zelda Fitzgerald biographer, dies at 84

-Dr. Milford, who also wrote a biography of poet Edna St. Vincent Millay, built her reputation with “Zelda,” which had its origins in her doctoral dissertation at Columbia University.
+Dr. Milford, who also wrote a biography of poet Edna St. Vincent Millay, built her reputation with “Zelda," which she used as her doctoral dissertation at Columbia University.
 When it was published in 1970, “Zelda” became a best seller and a finalist for the Pulitzer Prize and has hailed as a breakthrough in the study of women who had been overshadowed by the men in their lives.

 Biographer Judith Thurman, writing in the New Yorker in 2001, called Dr. Milford’s biography “one of the big literary events of the feminist new wave — the first liberation of a madwoman from the attic.”

 Scott and Zelda Fitzgerald were the most glamorous couple of the 1920s.
-The success of Scott’s novels “This Side of Paradise,” “Tender Is the Night” and “The Great Gatsby” made them celebrities in New York, Paris and beyond.
+The success of Scott’s novels “This Side of Paradise” and “The Great Gatsby” made them celebrities in New York, Paris and beyond.
 The sparkling and carefree Zelda has remained a subject of fascination through the years and inspired the Amazon series “Z: The Beginning of Everything,” which aired from 2015 to 2017.

 Before Dr. Milford’s biography, however, Zelda Fitzgerald was largely viewed by scholars as her husband’s muse and a literary footnote.